Buying In A Catchment? – The Building Inspector Is Here To Help

 Look for fixer-uppers

 If you do your research, finding a property that needs a bit of work is a great way to get your family in the area you need to be in for a better price.
 If you temporarily lower your expectations, you can eventually find yourself in your dream home.
-Brisbane suburbs like Kedron often have fixer-upper properties for sale.
+In 2017, Brisbane suburbs like Kedron often had fixer-upper properties for sale.
 Here at Action Property Inspections, our building inspectors have compiled a handy list of rules for you to abide by to make sure you’re not stuck with a property that’s more work than it’s worth.

 - You’ll definitely need to spend big on kitchen and bathroom renovations, as most older homes will need them.
 They’re also the most expensive.